2002 Grullo Stallion

 Captain Handy is also traces back to Leo, King, Wimpy, and Blackburn.
 All great foundation horses!

 Jack is going to add size, bone, great dispositions, speed and hopefully versatility to his offspring, not to mention color!
 Jack is homozygous dun, which means he can only produce duns.
 Our goal with Jack is to retain a couple replacements for ourselves and offer his other offspring as ranch, rope and rodeo prospects.
 His first foal crop for us came in 2020 with 1 red dun colt whom we are retaining.
-We exposed Jack to 5 mares for 2021 foals and 4 are confirmed bred.
-His first 2021 foal was born dead.
-The next 3 are due starting mid March-mid May.
+We are planning to retain the 2021 dun colt by Beautiful Breeze as well.
+Jack ended up with 3 live foals in 2021, 1 was born dead.
+As of now he is expecting 3 foals for 2022.

 Joes Okie Blue DECEASED